Helpful information

 Sowing in February is possible in milder parts of the UK or in sheltered spots where the soil doesn't stay too wet.
 If the weather turns very cold, you may need to protect young plants with cloches.
 A cloche is a protective structure made of glass or rigid transparent plastic.
 You can find them in garden centres and online.

-If you have a greenhouse or growing frame, you could sow broad beans seeds in pots first and keep them under cover.
+If you have a greenhouse or growing frame, you could sow broad bean seeds in pots first and keep them under cover.
 You can then plant them out in the garden in spring.

 Carrots are a traditional, grow-your-own favourite.
-Some varieties can be sown in February.
+You can sow some varieties in February.
 Check the seed packet for details.
-The young plants will need to be protected with a cloche, or covered with horticultural fleece.
+You will need to protect the young plants as they grow.
+You can do this with a cloche or by covering them with horticultural fleece.

 Carrots grow best in light, fertile, well-drained soil.
 Before sowing seeds, dig the area you are planning to sow.
 Remove weeds and as many stones as possible.
-Add plenty of compost or well-rotted manure, so the soil is really nutritious.
+Add plenty of compost or well-rotted manure to make the soil nutritious.

 There is a link between using fresh manure and carrots 'forking' (splitting into two or more roots).
-So, if you use manure, make sure it is well-rotted and add to the soil well in advance of planting - several weeks ahead, ideally.
+If you use manure, make sure it is well-rotted.
+Add it to the soil several weeks before planting, if possible.

 Read our guide to growing carrots for even more advice.

-Summer cabbages tend to have leaves that make a tight ball shape, so are also called ball-headed or drumhead cabbages.
-Summer cabbage seeds can be sown from mid-February.
+Summer cabbages tend to have leaves that make a tight ball shape.
+Because of this, they are also called ball-headed or drumhead cabbages.
+You can sow summer cabbage seeds from mid-February.
 You will need to protect the young plants under a cloche, or by first sowing in pots in a greenhouse / under cover.
-These can be planted outside in May and June and will be ready to harvest from July to November.
+If you start your cabbages in pots, you can plant them outside in May and June.
+They should be ready to harvest from July to November.

 There are many different types of cauliflowers.
 Some are ready to harvest in early summer, while others give a winter harvest.